Jarrett: Solo Piano, Etc.

 The apotheosis: six discs for five Japanese concert performances, each clocking in at about 75 minutes, each split into two roughly equal halves.
 One disc is allotted to each city/night, and the last disc holds brief encores from three of the shows.
 In this extended study of Jarrett’s improvised solo piano, there’s enough rewarding listening for a lifetime.
 Perhaps because of the proximity of the concerts in time and space, the whole box plays like a vast suite.
 It takes patience to hear it that way because any single concert takes a while to assimilate, and to align five of them as a unit, well, that’s some work.
 I remember the gradual epiphany of realizing how well everything in Sun Bear fit together, and for me, it’s the masterwork of all of Jarrett’s solo titles.
 If I were handing out stars, this box would get five in a hurry.

 Each disc is a separate suite unto itself - grids within grids, expeditions into personal mountain ranges.
 The best starting point is Kyoto, I think, as it weaves an inviting mosaic of melody and rhythm, and Jarrett’s improv stream is easy to get into.
 Nagoya develops smoothly as well.
 The joyous sound of the earlier concerts is present, along with a new serenity and depth.
-All of the components, from gospel grooves to light classical dances, from intimations of song to pointillist tapestries, are organically linked.
+All of the components - gospel grooves, classical dances, intimations of song, pointillist tapestries - are organically linked.
 Nothing is rushed or forced, and the transitions are marvelous, like seeing the various colors of a tree change as the sun sets behind it.
 Even the turbulent passages accent the main stream of each performance.
 Some of the criticism that followed the release of Sun Bear charged Jarrett with resorting to boring vamps too often, because he was supposedly out of ideas.
 For one thing, there are very few “dead spots” in this collection, vamps or no, and secondly, those critics totally missed the point.
 The process involves a rhythmic continuum because that’s how it all moves forward, and Jarrett’s way of riding a pulse is invigorating anyway.
 If we’re going to complain about repetition, we may as well trash the whole enterprise and consult a Top 40 chart.

-The Sapporo concert is my favorite; the first half undergoes an enchanting metamorphosis, while the second half initiates an exuberant groove and then turns to dangerous terrain.
-The encore is a gamelan-like lattice.
+The Sapporo concert is my favorite; the first half undergoes a broad metamorphosis, while the second half initiates an exuberant groove and then turns to dangerous terrain, followed by a gamelan-like lattice in the encore.
 Osaka and Tokyo both have tremendous portions as well.
 The essential skill in the solo concerts is balancing active and passive creation, and I don’t think Sun Bear has ever been surpassed in demonstrating that.

 Invocations / The Moth and the Flame